FDemin/FDemin/README.md

 </h2>

 <p align="justify">
   My name is <b>Francis Demin</b> and I'm currently a Computer Engineering Student taking Microsoft.NET Track.
-I'm still learning new with software development, after years of having experience in programming.
+I'm still learning new with software development, with the use of C# as programming language.
 I'm also planning to learn more on Game Development during pastimes after Graduating.
 </p>

 <p align="center">